LittleJustices/Rustball/ROLLSYNTAX.md

 The target modifier alters a roll such that its total value will be calculated from the number of dice that meet or exceed a certain target number or number(s).
 Use it for success-counting dicepool mechanics like World of Darkness or Shadowrun.

 > 6d6t5 -> Roll 6d6 and count 5 or higher as successes (Shadowrun 5e)
 > 5d10t[1, 1, 1, 2] -> Roll 5d10 and count 7-9 as 1 success and 10 as 2 (Exalted)

 There are two kinds of target modifier, Target (t) and Botch (b).
 They are identical, except that target treats its successes as positive numbers and botch as negative numbers (i.e. botch can subtract successes).

-A single-number arguments gives the target number for the roll.
+A single-number argument gives the target number for the roll.
 Any die which comes up that number or higher is counted as a success for Target.
 For a Botch, dice which come up that number or lower are counted as negative successes.
 So you can do this, for example, for a difficulty 6 roll in one of the WoD 20th anniversary edition games:

 > ~roll 5d10t6b1
 > Output: